 Russia’s manufacturing: ‘And yet it moves!’

-Russian manufacturing has started 2012 on a “weak footing”, as the sector continues to shrink.
-January performance was the worst since October 2011.
-A negative start has left no room for optimism, with a gloomy outlook for the year.
+Russia´s manufacturing started 2012 on “weak footing”, as the sector continued to weaken in January and performed the worst since October 2011.
+A negative start left no room for optimism, with the outlook for the year also being gloomy.